Indian locomotive class WAP-1

-The Indian locomotive class WAP-1 was a class of 25 kV AC electric locomotives that was developed in 1980 by Chittaranjan Locomotive Works for Indian Railways.
+The Indian locomotive class WAP-1 is a class of 25 kV AC electric locomotives that was developed in 1980 by Chittaranjan Locomotive Works for Indian Railways.
 The model name stands for broad gauge (W), AC Current (A), Passenger traffic (P) locomotive, 1st generation (1).
 They entered service in late 1981.
 A total of 65 WAP-1 were built at CLW between 1980 and 1996, which made them the most numerous class of mainline electric passenger locomotive until its successor, the WAP-4.

-The WAP-1 was India's first dedicated electric passenger locomotive of Indian Railways, and has provided the basic design for a number of other locomotives like WAP-3 and WAP-4 models.
+The WAP-1 was the first dedicated AC electric passenger locomotive of Indian Railways, and also the first dedicated passenger locomotive built in India since its independence in 1947.
+It has provided the basic design for a number of other locomotives like WAP-3 and WAP-4 models.
 However, with the advent of new 3-phase locomotives like WAP-5 and WAP-7, the WAP-1 locomotives were relegated to hauling smaller express and passenger trains and now the aging fleet the WAP-1 locomotives are being slowly withdrawn from mainline duties and scrapped.